Skip to content

 Forecast

 As the name suggests, this type of SROI analysis is implemented before the program or activity itself has been implemented.
-It is used as a predictive tool to determine the amount of social value that might be created given the outcomes sought.
+It is a predictive tool to determine the social value that might be created given the outcomes sought.

 When to use a Forecast approach to calculate SROI:

-Most useful when going through the planning process of a program or activity because it encourages organizations to put in place the infrastructure needed to adequately measure change (relevant indicators, data collection processes, etc.).
-It also helps to determine how capital can best be leveraged for the most impact.
+It is most useful when going through the planning process of a program or activity because it encourages organizations to put in place the infrastructure needed to adequately measure change (relevant indicators, data collection processes, etc.).
+It also helps determine how capital can be leveraged for the most impact.

 Evaluative